How to Help Your Child Learn at Home [Easy + Effective]

-In the midst of Coronavirus (COVID-19) concerns and school closures, we — especially the mothers and fathers who work at Prodigy — can imagine how you’re feeling and what you’re going through.
+In the midst of Coronavirus (COVID-19) concerns as well as in-person and virtual learning, we — especially the parents and guardians who work at Prodigy — can imagine how you’re feeling and what you’re going through.

 The stress.
 The frustration.
 The fear.